stefan-hoeck/idris2-pack/README.md

 ## Packaging Shared Libraries
-If you are writing an Idris2 package that requires a shared library (via Idris2's FFI), Pack can help you install the shared library alongside your package such that downstream applications will also get packaged up with your shared library.
+If you are writing an Idris2 package that requires a shared library (via Idris2's FFI), pack can help you install the shared library alongside your package such that downstream applications will also get packaged up with your shared library.